griffinht/griffinht.com/src/blog/unpublished/new/dockertoguix/guixfordockerimages.md

 ModuleNotFoundError: No module named 'chevron'
 ```

-> pro tip: try `guix install`, `guix remove`, and more shorthands idk todo
+> pro tip: try some aliases instead, like `guix install` or `guix remove` todo link

 It didn't work.
 After all, why would it?
 In order for `python` to import an external module, it needs to be available in the `PYTHONPATH` environment variable.
-Where should we point our `PYTHONPATH` to find the Python modules we just installed with Guix?
+Where should we point our `PYTHONPATH` to find the Python modules Guix just installed for us?
 You can probably guess the answer based on the hint that `guix package` gave us, but we will get there.

-First of all, where does `guix package` install packages?
+It works, but where does `guix package` install packages?

+`~/.guix-profile`?
+Kind of! todo Learn more about [the Store](https://guix.gnu.org/manual/en/html_node/The-Store.html)

+Debian users may be familiar with this problem - removing a package will not remove its dependencies until `sudo apt autoremove` is ran.
+This can be helpful with brittle system which may have incidentally been relying on idk todo.
+This can be annoying when todo debian find which packages have been installed by the user.
+This mixes declarative and imperative i think
+I'm not sure if `pip` handles this at all - we `pip uninstall chevron` but all the other things are still there?